rdmtc/node-red-contrib-johnny-five/Readme.md

 For example, if you wanted to connect using tcp, in node-red you could specify an ip and port.
 On another machine with an Arduino plugged in you could run a server that relays a tcp socket to a serial port such as: [tcpSerialRelay.js](https://gist.github.com/monteslu/b5ad4c46c9b6b78f7aea)

 If you wanted to connect an Arduino to an MQTT server you can use a script such as: [bindSerialToMQTT.js](https://gist.github.com/monteslu/64372bcdff6f56458ec6).
 In node-red you can connect to the same MQTT server and subscribe to the topic the arduino is publishing on, while publishing to the topic that the arduino is subscribed to.

+## License

+MIT

+Copyright (c) 2019 Sebastian Raff
+Copyright (c) 2015 Luis Montes

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.